Same-sex marriage in the Faroe Islands

-Same-sex marriage in the Faroe Islands has been legal since 1 July 2017.
+Same-sex marriage has been legal in the Faroe Islands since 1 July 2017.
 Legislation allowing same-sex marriage and adoption by same-sex couples was approved by the Løgting on 29 April 2016.
 The Danish Parliament approved the necessary legislative adaptations on 25 April 2017, and the law received royal assent on 3 May and went into effect on 1 July 2017.

 The Faroe Islands, an autonomous territory within the Kingdom of Denmark, was the last Nordic region to introduce same-sex marriage.